 That’s one of the benefits of using AMP emails.
 Others include providing an interactive experience for your customers, reducing the friction in their journeys, and driving higher engagement because of a more thoughtful approach.

-However, AMP emails are not supported by some major email clients — such as Apple Mail and Outlook — just as they are not supported by several email service providers — like Mailchimp.
-AMP emails will also require coding in most cases.
+However, AMP emails are not supported by some major email clients – such as Apple Mail and Outlook – and not every email service provider supports AMPHTML sending, validation, and previews.
+AMP emails can also require extra development work in many cases.

 If you decide to implement AMP emails in your marketing campaigns, make sure to provide an HTML-based fallback option, optimize the emails for mobile devices, and track the performance diligently.
 We hope we’ve given you enough to go on in this article.